 CADEAH is funded by the European Union's JPICH Digital Heritage programme.

-Sound and Vision, Utrecht University, Institute of Contemporary History (CH), Umeå University (SE), Europeana, EUscreen, EUROCLIO, Luxembourg Centre for Contemporary and Digital History (LU)
+Sound & Vision, Utrecht University, Institute of Contemporary History (CH), Umeå University (SE), Europeana, EUscreen, EUROCLIO, Luxembourg Centre for Contemporary and Digital History (LU)